pran-7-5/eco_style/README.md

 Cold/fever/headache/backpain = It happens because you have taken too much workload.
 So take rest, drink water, eat more fruits, no need to take tablets or medication.
 (You will get better in a week maximum)(Caution. do not take medicine and tablets that you see in tv ads like disprin, crocin these are fatal drugs in some cases)(Go to doctor if problem continues)

 Stomach ache/ acidity =  It happens because you have taken too much work load or food poisoning (you have eaten something that you didn't want to eat but ate anyway), or bad habits like not sleeping early or late night mischief.
-So take rest, drink water, eat more fruits, you may need to take tablets = esomeprazole 40(you can buy this without prescription, it acts very fast like within 5 minutes, eat something after taking the tablet).
-(You will get better in a week maximum)
+So take rest, drink water, eat more fruits, you may need to take a tablet = esomeprazole magnesium 40(you can buy this without prescription, it acts very fast like within 5 minutes, eat something after taking the tablet).
+(You will get better in a week maximum)(Don't take this tablet regularily or you might develop stones)

 Ban on cosmetic surgery.